svenriebedell/DellApp-Download-Manager/README.md

 **Please beware the Dell SCCM Update Catalog will be maintained all 14 days so it could be newer versiond of applications are availible by dell.com/support**

+## Instructions

+#### Applications selections options are availible

+- Select downlaod by App
+- Oldes Version for download ( if you want to download older versions als well)
+- automatic deletion of older Apps (if app version is older than wanted)

+#### Output

+This script is generate or maintaining a Software Repository.
+The folder structure is:

+- Mainfolder (Repository Path)
+- 1. Subfolder (Application Name)
+- 2. Subfolder (Application Version)

+each 2.
+Subfolder includes
+- DUP Package (Dell Update Package)/ Installer .exe
+- Install.xml with install parameters for later automations